bremea/tinfoil-archive/README.md

 Tinfoil is a small and lightweight wrapper for Discord's REST and Gateway API, written in Typescript and designed with scalability in mind.
 It leaves a lot of stuff up to the user, allowing for more fine-tuned control over how your bot interacts with the API.
 It is best to think of Tinfoil more like a general utilities library for working with Discord's API, rather than a feature-complete library, such as [discord.js](https://discord.js.org).

-This was originally built for internal use at [combo.bot](https://discord.gg/J3rYDmbjU4), and currently powers our Gateway proxy.
-We've open-sourced it to the community so everyone can help work on it.
+Tinfoil was originally built to power [combo.bot](https://discord.gg/J3rYDmbjU4)'s gateway proxy.

 You can find the documentation [here](https://example.com).